czirkoszoltan/c-econio/README.md

-# C language econio library
+# Econio library for C and C++

-Colored output and raw keyboard handling for Linux and Windows console in C.
+Colored output and raw keyboard handling for Linux and Windows console in C and C++.

 This package is created for educational purposes.
 For the Windows version, it uses code from the econio library written by Eric Tetz.